 Jersey City Mural Arts Program

 In 2013, the Office of the newly elected Mayor of Jersey City, Stephen Fulop, launched an initiative, funded by a Clean Committees grant that linked mural artists from around the globe with local property owners as part of a beautification program that reduces graffiti, engages local residents and transforms Jersey City into an outdoor art gallery.
 To date, 218 murals have been commissioned and posted throughout the city.

 The Audubon Project

 The Audubon Mural Project is a public-art initiative of the National Audubon Society and Gitler & Gallery that launched in 2014 to draw attention to birds threatened by climate change.
 It started in the Harlem and Washington Heights neighborhoods of northern Manhattan, where pioneering bird artist John James Audubon once lived and is buried.
 To date, 131 bird species have been featured and more than 93 murals painted.

 LISA (Little Italy Street Art) Project in New York City

-The Little Italy Street Art Project launched in 2018 as a program to bring together a diverse group of artists in order to a) beautify the community, b) raise community issues via mural art and c) provide art supplies and programs for kids to economically challenged areas throughout NYC.
-To date, over 70 artists have participated, and the list grows regularly.
+The Little Italy Street Art Project launched in 2018 as a program to bring t og ether a diverse group of artists to a) beautify the community, b) raise community issues via mural art and c) provide art supplies and programs for kids in economically challenged areas throughout NYC.
+To date, over 70 artists have participated in this project and the list grows regularly.

 For more information about these initiatives, visit: